Ibadshah009/Ibadshah009/README.md

 - 👋 Hi, I’m @Ibadshah009
 - 👀 I’m interested in making website and apps
-- 🌱 I’m currently learning Html or css
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 To reach me contact me at ibadshah2@outlook.com...

 <!---
 Ibadshah009/Ibadshah009 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.